cytoscape/cytoscape.js-blog/_posts/2016-06-08-glycolysis.md

 ## A better style

-The current appearance of the graph leaves something to be desired; edges should be more visible and labels would look better if the stood out more.
+The current appearance of the graph leaves something to be desired; edges should be more visible and labels would look better if they stood out more.
 [Plenty of style options](http://js.cytoscape.org/#style) are available so we'll make use of them in the graph declaration.
 You can play around with various properties but I've settled on these for producing a reasonably good-looking graph: